hillc255/Patapclone/README.md

 ### Description

 This is a single screen web application.
+When keys are presssed, the website displays circles of various size and colors.
-The animated website displays various size circles and a variety of sounds when keys are pressed.
+The circles appear from random locations on the screen and are acompanied by a variety of sounds.

 ## Motivation